lubiah/kudadamold/src/routes/blog/_blog/preventing-key-delay-in-textarea.md

 description: A tutorial showing how to prevent a key delay in a textarea element when using event to listen for change
 category: Programming
 image: https://kudadam.sirv.com/blog/prevent_key_delay_textarea/hero.jpg
+keywords:
+  - textarea events
+  - textarea input
+  - textarea delay
-keywords: textarea events, textarea input, textarea delay, input delay html
+  - input delay html
 date: 2021-05-16
 ---